 Gentle rain is the perfect type of rain that all plants need in order to survive and thrive.
-This is also characteristic of the Word of Yahuwah Elohim [the LORD God] — it is the perfect provision for life and nourishment for all who will receive it.
+This is also characteristic of the Word of Yahuwah Elohim [the Hebrew name for the LORD God].
+His Word is the perfect provision for life and nourishment for all who will receive it.

-Among the tender-hearted, the Word of Yahuwah is like gentle rain on tender grass.
-The tender-hearted respond to, and obey God’s Words just as the tender grass flourishes from, and eagerly drinks in, the gentle rain or the morning dew .
+Among the tender-hearted, the Word of Yahuwah is like gentle rain on tender grass (Deuteronomy 32:2).
+The tender-hearted respond to, and obey God’s written Words just as the tender grass flourishes and eagerly drinks in the gentle rain or the morning dew .

 The tender-hearted understand that God’s Word is truth-FULL, trust-worthy, and reviving!
 They learn that God’s Word is everything them — that it is divinely inspired with life, because it is “living, active, sharper than any two-edged sword, piercing the division of soul and spirit, of joints and marrow, discerning the thoughts and motives of the heart” (Hebrews 4:12).

-The tender-hearted bow before the King of the universe, grateful to receive His written Words, the Bible.
-The tender-hearted accept, and desire to daily take in, the ‘moisture’ of God’s Word, because they know that His Word is the only reliable source of wisdom and truth — the only true and pure source of nourishment, support, and refreshment .
+The tender-hearted bow before the King of the universe, grateful to receive His written Words [the Bible], just as the tender grass gratefully bows down under a gentle rain.
+The tender-hearted accept, and desire daily, to take in the ‘moisture’ of God’s Word, because they know that His Word is the only reliable source of wisdom and truth.
+God’s Word is the only true and pure source of nourishment, support, and refreshment for spirit, soul, and body .

-The tender-hearted learn to be sensitive to the still, small voice of Yahuwah as they study His Word, being attentive to listen to the profound guidance of His Holy Spirit.
-They listen carefully for His direction, His counsel, and His warnings, yearning for its LIFE-giving quality.
+The tender-hearted learn to be sensitive to the still, small voice of Yahuwah as they study His Word.
+They are attentive to listen carefully to the profound guidance of His Holy Spirit.
+They seek diligently His direction, His counsel, and His warnings, yearning for His LIFE-giving insight.

 For the tender-hearted, Father’s Words are “the fragrance of Life“ (2Corinthians 2:16), giving them hope, filling them with the wonder and awe of His glorious creation and beauty.

-But among the hard-hearted, the Word of Yahuwah is like a hammer.
-The hard-hearted reject God’s Word, and its truth, just as a nail refuses to bend under the force of a hammer.
+But, among the hard-hearted, the Word of Yahuwah is like a hammer.
+The hard-hearted reject God’s written Word, and its truth, just as a nail refuses to bend under the force of a hammer.
 A nail is a good example of the hard-hearted — unbending, rigid, stubborn .

-Many people are actually attracted to, and prefer a hard heart, because having a hard heart implies human strength, assurance, and independence.
-To the hard-hearted, tenderness is unattractive, because it seems weak, yielding, and aimless.
+Many people are actually attracted to, and prefer, a hard heart because having a hard heart implies human strength, assurance, and independence.
+To the hard-hearted, tenderness is unattractive because it seems weak, yielded, and aimless.
 The hard-hearted will jerk away and snarl if touched by the power of God’s Words.
-For them, the Word of Yahuwah is “the odor of death“ (2Cor 2:16).
+For them, the Word of Yahuwah is “the odor of death“ (see 2Corinthians 2:16).

 Having a tender heart is something to be cultivated, learned, practiced, and nurtured.
 Having a tender heart requires courage, passion, and strength.
 There is nothing wimpy about a tender heart!